Mary Jean Eisenhower

 Mary Jean Eisenhower (born December 21, 1955) is an American humanitarian.
-She is the chairman emeritus (and former president and chief executive officer) of People to People International.
+She is the chairman emeritus, and former president and chief executive officer, of People to People International.
 She is a granddaughter of General Dwight D. Eisenhower, 34th President of the United States.
+Since 2021, Eisenhower has served as the co-chair of the National First Ladies Day Commission.

 Early life

 Mary Eisenhower was born in Washington, D.C., during her grandfather's first term and christened in the Blue Room of the White House.
 She grew up on Eisenhower estate in Gettysburg, Pennsylvania, where President Eisenhower retired after leaving office.
 Ms. Eisenhower attended Schuylkill Consolidated School in fifth grade and Westtown School in Pennsylvania until her father, John Eisenhower, was appointed United States Ambassador to Belgium.
 She lived in Belgium from 1969 to 1972.
 Eisenhower began her career working on Capitol Hill and then managed an engineering firm.
 She also has served as a Fellow at Stanford University.

 In 1973, Mary Jean Eisenhower was presented as a debutante to high society at the prestigious International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
 All of her sisters and many other members of the Eisenhower family have been presented as debutantes at the International Debutante Ball in New York City.